AIR FORCE RESERVE

 State of Oregon's Sheriff's conference on Search and Rescue.

-The 304th was in the early stages of informing the Sheriff's of their new capabilities which immensely increased their requesting the 304th help with civilian rescues.
+The 304th ARRS was in the early stages of informing the Sheriff's of their new capabilities which immensely increased their requesting the 304th ARRS's help with civilian rescues.
 With all of the outdoor recreation possibilities in the Pacific Northwest folks were getting into trouble at all times of the year.
-The sheriff's began to call the 304th directly as opposed to the existing military/civilian rescue guidelines which required civil authority to contact the Western Rescue Center at Hamilton AFB first.
+The sheriff's began to call the 304th ARRS directly as opposed to the existing military/civilian rescue guidelines which required civil authority to contact the Western Rescue Center at Hamilton AFB first.
 The Hamilton folks would then assign the mission to the unit who could best respond.
-There was no better way for the 304th to become expert in its mission than having real rescues coming at frequent intervals.
+There was no better way for the 304th ARRS to become expert in its mission than having real rescues coming at frequent intervals.

 COURTESY OF FELIX McLARNEY